-Affirmation of general Human rights
+Affirmation of General Human Rights

-- Everyone has the inherent right to life, liberty and to security.
+- Everyone has the inherent right to life, liberty, and security.
 Every human has the right to own property alone as well as in association with others and, for their own ends, freely dispose of their natural wealth and resources.
-In no case may a person be deprived of its own means of subsistence. - People may, for their own ends, freely dispose of their natural wealth and resources.
-In no case may a person be deprived of its own means of subsistence. - Everyone has the right to freedom of thought, conscience, expression and religion. - Everyone has the right to an adequate standard of living for themselves and their family, including adequate food, water, clothing and housing as well as to the continuous improvement of living conditions. - Everyone has the right to enjoy of the highest attainable standard of physical and mental health, in particular the improvement of all aspects of environmental and industrial hygiene. - The rights and freedoms recognized herein may not be destroyed or limited to a greater extent than is provided for in the International Covenant on Civil and Political Rights (ICCPR) of 1966. - In all actions concerning children, the best interests of the child shall be a primary consideration.
+In no case may a person be deprived of their own means of subsistence. - Everyone has the right to freedom of thought, conscience, expression, and religion. - Everyone has the right to an adequate standard of living for themselves and their family, including adequate food, water, clothing, and housing as well as to the continuous improvement of living conditions. - Everyone has the right to enjoy the highest attainable standard of physical and mental health, in particular the improvement of all aspects of environmental and industrial hygiene. - The rights and freedoms recognized herein may not be destroyed or limited to a greater extent than is provided for in the International Covenant on Civil and Political Rights (ICCPR) of 1966. - In all actions concerning children, the best interests of the child shall be a primary consideration.
 The child has the right to survive and develop under a standard of living adequate for the child's physical, mental, spiritual, moral wellbeing, and social development and benefit from social security.
 A child has the right to education and the protection from economic exploitation, particularly child labor.